The Meaning, Quality, and Integrity of Degrees Workshop

 Kathleen Roe, Professor of Public Health and Chair of the Health Science Department, San José State University

-This workshop offers an opportunity for campus teams to learn more about how to define the meaning of the degrees their institution offers – and why it matters.
-It is also a chance to learn more about the new WASC requirement, going into effect in 2013, that member institutions include a component addressing the “Meaning, Quality, and Integrity of the Degree” as a part of their self-study for reaffirmation of accreditation.
+This interactive workshop offers an opportunity for campus teams and individuals to learn more about how to define, articulate, and assess the meaning, quality, and integrity of the degrees their institution offers – and why it matters.
+It is also a chance to learn more about the national context, as well as WSCUC’s 2013 Handbook of Accreditation requirement that institutions include a component addressing the “Meaning, Quality, and Integrity of Degrees” as a part of their self-study for reaffirmation of accreditation.

-Program: In the three plenaries, eminent keynote speakers will address foundational concepts and principles that have historically shaped the meaning and content of degrees in post-secondary education.
-Other sessions will examine how institutional leaders are adapting the meaning and content of their degrees to match today’s changing demographics, technology, and public expectations.
-Most importantly, the workshop will foster inter-institutional conversation, so teams can explore how a broad variety of colleges and universities are effectively defining and describing the connections between institutional mission, expectations for student learning across degrees and programs, and institutional assessment activities.
+In the three plenaries, distinguished keynote speakers will address the national context and foundational concepts and principles that have shaped the meaning and content of degrees in post-secondary education; resources and tools to help institutions articulate and assess the meaning, quality, and integrity of their degrees; and institutional perspectives on this process.
+Other sessions and discussions will examine how institutional leaders are adapting the meaning and content of their degrees to match today’s changing demographics, technology, and public expectations.
+Most importantly, the workshop will foster inter-institutional conversations, so teams and individuals can explore how a broad variety of colleges and universities are effectively defining and describing the connections between institutional missions, expectations for student learning across degrees and programs, and institutional assessment activities.

 Participants will . . .

-- Develop an institutional perspective on the meaning and integrity of degrees that reflects the university mission and extends across the breadth of undergraduate and graduate programs offered.
+- Develop an institutional perspective on the meaning, quality, and integrity of degrees that reflects your institution’s mission and extends across the breadth of undergraduate and/or graduate programs offered.

-- Create a plan for communicating to internal and external audiences what a degree demands and what it offers.
+- Create a plan for communicating to internal and external audiences what degrees from your institutions demand and what they offer students.

-- Be able to describe the purpose, focus, and expected components of the WASC-required component “Meaning and Integrity of the Degree.”
+- Determine the purpose, focus, and expected components of the WSCUC-required component “Meaning, Quality, and Integrity of Degrees.”

-- Create a plan for addressing the meaning and integrity of the degree that includes common elements of all degrees reflecting mission and values with an assessment infrastructure to support improvements.
+- Produce a work plan for addressing the meaning, quality, and integrity of your institution’s degrees that includes common elements of all degrees and that reflects the mission and values of your institution.

-This workshop is designed for four-year and two-year institutions accredited by the WASC Accrediting Commission for Senior Colleges and Universities.
+This workshop is designed for four-year and two-year institutions accredited by the WASC Senior College and University Commission.

 Registration fee includes lunch.
 Beverages and snack will be available during breaks.
 Attendees will be on their own for all other meals.